 Uber used a browsewrap agreement.
 The evidence showed that, when Shannon registered her Uber account in 2016, she was required to fill out her personal information and click on a blue "Create Account" button.
 At the bottom of the page was a sentence in smaller font that stated "By clicking 'Create Account', you agree to Uber's Terms and Conditions and Privacy Policy."
 The phrases "Terms and Conditions" and "Privacy Policy" were hyperlinks in blue font, but otherwise they were not distinctive, underlined or capitalized.
 A consumer could complete the entire registration process without clicking on these links, and possibly without even seeing them.
 If clicked, the links would redirect the user to a different website with the Terms and Conditions and Privacy Policy.
-The arbitration clause and jury waiver were buried in page nine of the twelve-page agreement.

-Notably, the appellate court acknowledged that the agreement could have been enforceable under the federal standard established by the 9th Circuit Court of Appeals in Berman v.
+Notably, the appellate court acknowledged that the agreement could have been enforceable under the federal standard established by the 9thCircuit Court of Appeals in Berman v.
 Freedom Fin.
 Network, LLC.
 This federal case required two things: "(1) the website provide[s] reasonably conspicuous notice of the terms to which the consumer will be bound; and (2) the consumer [takes] some action, such as clicking a button or checking a box, that unambiguously manifest[s] his or her assent to those terms."
 30 F.4th 849, 856 (9th Cir.
 2022).
 However, the Chilutti court ruled that "because the constitutional right to a jury trial should be afforded the greatest protection under the courts of this Commonwealth, we conclude that the Berman standard is insufficient under Pennsylvania law, and a stricter burden of proof is necessary to demonstrate a party's unambiguous manifestation of assent to arbitration."